Peter I. Rose

 He has long been active in professional academic organizations.
 Former president of the Eastern Sociological Society (ESS) and the Robin M. Williams, Jr. Distinguished Lecturer in that same organization in 2016, he was also the first president of the Massachusetts Sociological Society and served as vice president of the ESS and the National Society for the Study of Social Problems, a member of the Council of the American Sociological Association, and a member of the editorial boards of Races and Nations, The Journal of Refugee Studies and New Community.
 From 1965 to 1980 he was consulting editor in sociology at Random House/Knopf and was principal consultant to Time-Life Books for its 14-volume series Human Behavior.
 He has also been a consultant and adviser to a number of other publishers as well as to private and governmental agencies in the United States and abroad on issues of desegregation, refugee policy, international scholarly exchanges and higher education, and for 20 years he was a member of the board of trustees of the Salt Institute for Documentary Studies in Portland, Maine.
 He is a member of the American Society of Journalists and Authors, the North American Travel Journalists Association and several other professional writers associations.

 Rose was first chair of the Advisory Board of University College Utrecht, an international honors college of Utrecht University (modeled on Smith College) and UCU’s newer sister institution, Roosevelt University College, both located in the Netherlands.
-He is a regular faculty member in the Global Citizenship Alliance and a member of the American studies department.
+Each spring he serves on the faculty of the Global Citizenship Alliance Program based at the Salzburg Global Seminar in Austria, where he is also a member of the American Studies Advisory Committee and fellow of the SGS.